neumino/rethinkdbdash/README.md

 __Note__: If a query returns a cursor, the connection will not be released as long as the cursor hasn't fetch everything or has been closed.

+#### Errors ####
-- Errors
+- Better backtraces

+Long backtraces are split on multiple lines.
+In case the driver cannot parse the query, it will provide a better location of the error.

+- Different handling for queries that cannot be parsed on the server.
 In case an error occured because the server cannot parse the protobuf message, the official driver emits an `error` on the connection.
-Rethinkdbdash emits an error and reject all queries running on this connection and eventually close the connection.
+Rethinkdbdash emits an error and rejects all queries running on this connection and close the connection.
 This is the only way now to avoid having some part of your program hang forever.

+#### Miscellaneous ####

 - Maximum nesting depth

-The maximum nesting depth is your documents are by default 100 (instead of 20).
+The maximum nesting depth is your documents is by default 100 (instead of 20).
 You can change this setting with

 ```js
 r.setNestingLevel(<number>)
 ```

+- Performance
+The tree representation of the query is built step by step and stored which avoid recomputing it if the query is re-run.

+- `exprJSON`, internal method used by `insert` is more efficient.

-Run tests
+### Run tests ###
 ============

 Update `test/config.js` if your RethinkDB instance doesn't run on the default parameters.